fernando-mc/fernandomc.com/content/posts/lambda-authorizers-and-auth0.md

 Specifically, you'll want to copy the endpoints you see in order to include them inside our frontend code!

-## Updating Our Frontend and Brining it Together
+## Updating Our Frontend and Bringing it Together

 Inside of the `frontend` folder go to the `js` folder open `app.js`.
 Inside of there, replace the following variables that appear in the first few lines: